gsm1011/hadoop.admin/manuscript/chapter4.md

 	$ hadoop fsck -delete

-Move corrupted files to /lost+found with the following command:
+Move corrupted files to `/lost+found` with the following command:

 	$ hadoop fsck -move

-Use the following steps to check the status of a HDFS cluster with hadoop dfsadmin:
+Use the following steps to check the status of a HDFS cluster with `hadoop dfsadmin`.

 Report the status of each slave node with the following command: